patnr/HistoryMatching/README.md

 ## Contributors

 This work has been developed by *Patrick N. Raanes*, researcher at *NORCE*.
-The project has been funded by *DIGIRES*, a project sponsored by industry partners and the *PETROMAKS2* programme of the *Research Council of Norway*.
+The project has been funded by *DIGIRES* and *REMEDY* projects sponsored by industry partners and the *PETROMAKS2* programme of the *Research Council of Norway*.

 <a href="http://norceresearch.no">